 This was originally a post in 2019, but it’s one of my favorite DIY projects so I wanted to post it again!

-We all need something to look forward to in this surreal season of life (especially children), and this is a fun, easy, and inexpensive project for the family to participate in together.
+We all need something fun to look forward to during the long fall holiday season (especially children), and this is a fun, easy, and inexpensive project for the family to participate in together.

-What’s really awesome about this project is you can apply it towards making your own custom doormat for any season of the year!
+What’s really awesome about this project is you can apply it to making your own custom doormat for any season of the year!

 STEP 1: PIN THIS PROJECT FOR LATER!